Boise 2026

 Flags

-• Would not fit at the estimate — ~$200/mo over the payment ceiling and ~$4k over the cash fund.
+• Did not fit at the ~$475k estimate — ~$200/mo over the payment ceiling and ~$4k over the cash fund; the $460k ask is ~$15k less, so the margins narrow but the math needs a fresh run.

 • 1949 2bd/1ba, 950 sqft — small, single bath, pre-1950 systems (inspect electrical/plumbing/sewer if it ever lists).
 The 0.21-ac lot is a plus.